-- a. being a defaulting debtor (e.g. having negative records at a reliable credit bureau if available); - financial and business performance of entities owned or directed by the member or in which the member had or has significant share or influence with special consideration to any bankruptcy and winding-up proceedings and whether or not and how the member has contributed to the situation that led to the proceedings; - c. declaration of personal bankruptcy; and - d. without prejudice to the presumption of innocence, civil lawsuits, administrative or criminal proceedings, large investments or exposures and loans taken out, in so far as they can have a significant impact on the financial soundness of the member or entities owned or directed by him or her, or in which the member has a significant share. - 76.77.
+- 76. The following situations relating to the past and present business performance and financial soundness of a member of the management body should be considered, with regard to their potential impact on the member's reputation, integrity and honesty: - a. being a defaulting debtor (e.g. having negative records at a reliable credit bureau if available); - financial and business performance of entities owned or directed by the member or in which the member had or has significant share or influence with special consideration given to any bankruptcy and winding-up proceedings and whether or not and how the member has contributed to the situation that led to the proceedings; - c. declaration of personal bankruptcy; and - d. without prejudice to the presumption of innocence, civil lawsuits, administrative or criminal proceedings, large investments or exposures and loans taken out, insofar as they can have a significant impact on the financial soundness of the member or entities owned or directed by him or her, or in which the member has a significant share. - 77.
 A member of the management body should uphold high standards of integrity and honesty.
-At least the following factors should also be considered in the assessment of reputation, honesty and integrity: - a. any evidence that the person has not been transparent, open, and cooperative in his or her dealings with competent authorities; - b. refusal, revocation, withdrawal or expulsion of any registration, authorisation, membership, or licence to carry out a trade, business, or profession; - c. the reasons for any dismissal from employment or from any position of trust, fiduciary relationship, or similar situation, or for having been asked to resign from employment in such a position; - disqualification by any relevant competent authority from acting as a member of the management body, including persons who effectively direct the business of an entity; and - e. any other evidence or serious allegation based on relevant, credible and reliable information that suggests that the person acts in a manner that is not in line with high standards of conduct.
+At least the following factors should also be considered in the assessment of reputation, honesty and integrity: - a. any evidence that the person has not been transparent, open and cooperative in his or her dealings with competent authorities; - b. refusal, revocation, withdrawal or expulsion of any registration, authorisation, membership, or licence to carry out a trade, business, or profession; - the reasons for any dismissal from employment or from any position of trust, fiduciary relationship, or similar situation, or for having been asked to resign from employment in such a position; - d. disqualification by any relevant competent authority from acting as a member of the management body, including persons who effectively direct the business of an entity; and - e. any other evidence or serious allegation based on relevant, credible and reliable information that suggests that the person acts in a manner that is not in line with high standards of conduct.